 There are three (3) survey sites within the EPBC 2016/7723 offset area.
 Since 2018, L. camara has been observed at two sites and coverage has remained below 30%.
-Across the survey sites, one remains absent of lantana, one has shown a decline (treated in 2019) and was demonstrated a slight increase (treated during reporting period).
+Across the survey sites, one remains absent of lantana, one has shown a decline in abundance (treated in 2020), and one demonstrated a slight increase.
+Of all survey sites this highest coverage was 27%.
+Management actions to address this is outlined below.